K40Nano/K40Nano/README.md

 Project Status
 ---

 Almost there.

-* We can control the K40 device.
+* Controls the K40 device.
-* We can write data directly to the device and have it packetized and treated as correct.
+* Can write data directly to the device and have it packetized and treated as correct.
 * The API is mostly stable.
 I've properly mapped out the things it can do and the best ways to do those things.
 And it's simply enough and powerful enough to just work.
-* There are likely a number of bugs still.
-I'm hoping to test things and debug them in the next few days.
-* There's still some edge conditions that must be dealt with correctly.
+* There might still be some bugs and problematic edge conditions.
-* Running the code with a mock output `-o mock` seems to produce quite reasonable egv data.
-* Commands like `Nano -o baby.svg -i baby.png` has no trouble converting a black and white PNG image of a baby into an svg file of lines that looks like the given image, so a lot of the functionality works.
-* I've directly converted large black and white png files into on-the-fly egv data sent to the laser.

 API:
 ---

 The API encapsulates the two major advances of K40 Whisperer, writing into `LHYMICRO-GL` format and transmitting data directly to the K40 device.
-We write the `LHYMICRO-GL` encoded commands with NanoPlotter and transmit this data with a NanoConnection.
+Writing the `LHYMICRO-GL` encoded commands is done with NanoPlotter and it transmits this data to the device with NanoConnection.

-We interface code writing of directions, movements, laser_usage via a `Plotter` which is just like the pen plotters or turtlegraphics interfaces.
+The primary method of controlling the device is with a `Plotter` which is just like a pen plotter interface.
 This should be very simple and easy to use, and yet able to encapsulate everything we are doing.

-The data produced by the NanoPlotter is sent to a connection, for controlling the K40 laser we use NanoConnection.

 Plotters
 ---

 The M, A, B series boards use `LHYMICRO-GL` encoding which is derived from pen-plotters.
-As such plotter interface is the best, simplest, and most natural way to interact with the K40.
+As such, plotter interface is the best, simplest, and most natural way to interact with the K40.

 Plotters have:
 * open()